Penn Cove Gallery

 Penn Cove Gallery is located on the Coupeville Historic Waterfront.
 Coupeville, the second-oldest town in Washington,

-Ebey's Landing National Historical Reserve, the nation's first, on scenic Whidbey Island.
+is the heart of Ebey's Landing National Historical Reserve, the nation's first, on scenic Whidbey Island.

 If you are coming from the south take the Mukilteo/Clinton ferry;